PAPIsdotio/general/cfp-tips-rules.md

 ### Title, Session Format, Track, Abstract & Bio

 These are what attendees will see in the program.
 The title and abstract should be compelling and to-the-point.
 Tell a story.
 Why should attendees come to your presentation and what will they get out of it?
+Note that the abstract is limited to 600 characters.

 Please identify the track which is best suited to your proposal (see our CfP guidelines for track descriptions), while avoiding to select the "general" track.
 If you think your talk could also fit in another track, please explain in the *Details* field.